twitter-archive/cloudhopper-smpp/README.md

 News
 ------------------------
  * Netty 4 beta is available at Maven Central.
-Please test and submit issues this month (1/2015).
+Please test and submit issues.
+ Since stability & reliability is critical for this library and how netty-4 required significant changes -- we still need your help with beta testing.

         <dependency>
           <groupId>com.cloudhopper</groupId>